Sunday, December 22, 2024

 However, something changed and on October 12, the anti-corruption court issued a secret verdict against Goretsky.
 The court's press service provided sparse information: the lawyer received a five-year suspended sentence.
 In exchange, he donated to the Armed Forces of Ukraine in the amount of 21 million UAH.
 Separately, the court recovered from the budget 29 million UAH seized during searches and $350 thousand in the form of special confiscation.

 Why Themis forgave lawyer Oleg Goretsky for a serious corruption crime, for which he could face up to 10 years in prison, remains a mystery.
 After all, society did not hear the court’s arguments due to the secret verdict.
 On the court’s website there is only a mention that Goretsky “is obliged to cooperate with the prosecution and provide incriminating evidence.”
-On whom?
+To whom?
 Judge Knyazev?
 Or hand over the oligarch Zhevago?

 During the full-scale invasion of the Russian Federation against Ukraine, the “Commander in Chief” counted six such secret verdicts of the Supreme Anti-Corruption Court.
 Most of them concern famous political figures.
 For example, the former Minister of Ecology and Natural Resources during the Yanukovych era, Nikolai Zlochevsky.